Views: 9684 | Ratings: 4707

 People who call Ravenswood home have the luxury of the CTA elevated train Brown Line 'El' which stops at Montrose, Damen, Western (which is in Lincoln Square), and Rockwell.
 The Metra line (a commuter train service, which extends out to the city's suburbs) has a Ravenswood stop at Lawrence and Ravenswood.
 During the warmer months, residents park near this stop after work and catch the train up north to Ravinia to check out the venue's outdoor concert series.

-Major bus lines around Ravenswood homes include the #92 Foster, the #78 Montrose Avenue, the #49 Western Avenue, the #50 Damen Avenue, the #81 Lawrence Avenue, and the #11 Lincoln Avenue.
+Ravenswood transportation includes major bus lines that includes the #92 Foster, the #78 Montrose Avenue, the #49 Western Avenue, the #50 Damen Avenue, the #81 Lawrence Avenue, and the #11 Lincoln Avenue.
 Whew!
 All of the routes cut across the city in numerous directions, making it a cinch to get exactly where you want to go in this Chicago neighborhood.

 Driving around is easier here than most places, but intersections like Western, Lawrence and Lincoln, and Lincoln and Montrose can get congested.
 When traveling a short distance in the area during rush hours, we find it much easier to hop on a bike.
 Fortunately, if you must use your car, there aren't many problems when it comes to parking.
 If by chance all the metered spots are taken, one can find parking on a residential street with ease.